 Multiple cases - The ePortal only allows for filing in one case at a time.
 If a filing applies to more than one case, unless it is officially consolidated by court order with another case, it must be separately filed in each case.
 If a case is consolidated with others by court order, then a document can be filed in the lead case.
 The pleading must indicate that it is a consolidated case and include the consolidated case number.

 To view your eFiled document, click on the case number in “My Trial Court Filings” or access your account in the Alachua County Clerk’s LINDAS system.
-There will be a time lag of approximately 72 hours to view the document.
+There may be a time lag of approximately 24 hours to view the document.
 Remote, online access to images, per the Florida Supreme Court’s Administrative Order, is limited to attorneys.

 Proposed orders and judgments cannot be accepted on the ePortal, but must sent to the judge's office.
 Attorneys should confer with the judge’s office to determine how the judge prefers to handle proposed orders.